alpererdinc/Microprocessors-Proj.-Game/README.md

   LCDP is a game in which you will try to find the correct password of the Money Safe in 3 difficulties.

+  It's a password game written in Assembly Language.
+This project is a Microprocessors Course Project (P4) of these students from Cukurova University for Assoc.
+Prof. Dr. Mustafa Berkan BİÇER's course:
+  Mahmut BUT, Galip DİLER, Fatma Nur GENÇDOĞAN, Alper ERDİNÇ

 ## Problem Definition

   We wanted to make a safe password cracking game.
 For this, we needed a menu that directs the user, a system that receives a number from the user and recognizes whether this number matches a random password that